EpsilonSolutions/netscaler-command-reference/docs/ssl/ssl-policy/ssl-policy.md

 * Alternatively, you can use single quotation marks to enclose the rule, in which case you do not have to escape the double quotation marks.

 <b>action</b>
 Name of the built-in or user-defined action to perform on the request.
-Available built-in actions are NOOP, RESET, DROP, CLIENTAUTH, and NOCLIENTAUTH.
+Available built-in actions are NOOP, RESET, DROP, CLIENTAUTH and NOCLIENTAUTH.

 <b>undefAction</b>
 Name of the action to be performed when the result of rule evaluation is undefined.
 Possible values for control policies: CLIENTAUTH, NOCLIENTAUTH, NOOP, RESET, DROP.
-Possible values for data policies: NOOP, RESET or DROP.
+Possible values for data policies: NOOP, RESET, DROP.

 <b>comment</b>
 Any comments associated with this policy.